solomonboundy1/HobbyWebApplication/README.md

 ```

 ### Integration Tests
-We use Mockito to for integration tests.
-We use this to test the functionality between the database and the java classes of the project.
+I use Mockito to for integration tests.
+I use this to test the functionality between the database and the java classes of the project.

 ```
 Here is an example of the syntax